Yelie-Yuan/personal-website-netlify/content/authors/admin/_index.md

 bio: A

 # Interests to show in About widget
-# interests:
+interests:
-# - Artificial Intelligence
-# - Computational Linguistics
-# - Information Retrieval
+- Social Network Analysis
+- Network Generation and Rewiring

 # Education to show in About widget
 education: